EARN the People’s Vote!

 Leigh Ann Yost, Advocate, JCPS Parent

-Additional Council members may be nominated and approved upon 2/3 vote from existing Council members, in increments of two, in order to maintain an odd number, until a maximum of up to 19 Council members has been met.
+Council members are being sought for 2023 and may be nominated and approved upon 2/3 vote from existing Council members, in increments of two, in order to maintain an odd number, until a maximum of up to 19 Council members has been met.
 Council members may be removed or replaced also upon 2/3 vote.
 In order to maintain the desired racial makeup, no more than half of the Council members may be white or white presenting at any given time.

 Donations to support the coalition’s tax increase campaign can be made to Dear JCPS, LLC.
-The Coalition’s PAC, Kentuckians for Real Options, is also accepting donations.
+The Coalition’s PAC, Justice for the People, is also accepting donations.
 The Council will also continue to demand accountability and transparency from district leaders after the ballot measure passes.